-The program focuses on confronting students with challenging strategic business problems to familiarise them with all major aspects of a business.
-The programme is tailored at bachelor and master graduates who aim to widen their scope of international management as well as to deepen their knowledge of and capabilities in management information systems (MIS) or international marketing strategy (IMS) – two specialisation tracks of the programme.
-The programme does not only apply to (business) economics students but also to university graduates in non-economic subject areas, such as engineers, lawyers, psychologists …
+The program focuses on confronting students with challenging strategic business problems to familiarize them with all major aspects of a business.
+The program is tailored at bachelor and master graduates who aim to widen their scope of international management as well as to deepen their knowledge of and capabilities in Business Process Management (BPM), International Marketing Strategy (IMS) and Strategy and Innovation Management (SIM).

 Strengths of the Master of Management